-The Pacific Center for Financial Services (PCFS) is our second-place firm, with almost $594 million in client assets under management (AUM).
-The staff here holds two advisory certifications: one certified financial planner (CFP) and one accredited investment fiduciary (AIF).
+The Pacific Center for Financial Services (PCFS) is the next firm on our San Ramon list.
+The staff here holds advisory certifications such as certified financial planner (CFP) and accredited investment fiduciary (AIF).

-More than three-quarters of this firm’s client base is comprised of individuals beneath the high-net-worth threshold.
+Much of this firm’s individual client base is comprised of individuals who do not have high net worths.
 PCFS also works with high-net-worth individuals and retirement plans.
 It requires a minimum initial investment of $50,000.

-PCFS’ fee-based designation indicates that the firm has some advisors that can sell insurance and securities for a commission.
-Despite this potential conflict of interest, it still abides by fiduciary duty, legally binding it to act in clients’ best interests.
+PCFS’ fee-based designation means that the firm has some advisors that sell insurance and securities for a commission or fee.
+Despite this potential conflict of interest, the firm has a legally binding fiduciary duty to act in clients’ best interests.

 The Pacific Center for Financial Services Background

-Stephen Schliesser formed The Pacific Center for Financial Services in 1997 after spending 12 years working in the financial services industry.
-Schliesser remains the firm’s president, CEO and owner to this day.
+Stephen Schliesser formed PCFS in 1997 after spending 12 years working in the financial services industry.
+Schliesser remains the firm’s president and CEO to this day.